Harold Cummings: International career

 Cummings was part of the Panama U-20 squad that participated in the 2011 CONCACAF U-20 Championship where he help his nation qualify to the 2011 FIFA U-20 World Cup in Colombia.

-His senior international debut for Panama came on 7 September 2010 against Trinidad and Tobago, in a Friendly match played in Panama City.
+His senior international debut for Panama came on 7 September 2010 against Trinidad and Tobago, in a friendly played in Panama City.
 In 2011, he was called up by Julio Dely Valdés to play the 2011 CONCACAF Gold Cup.

 At the start of 2017, Cummings was named to the 2017 Copa Centroamericana Best XI for his performances in the January tournament, which qualified Panama for the 2017 CONCACAF Gold Cup.
 In February, he received a call-up for Panama's 2018 FIFA World Cup qualification matches against Trinidad and Tobago and the United States on 24 and 28 March, respectively, but was called home from camp by San Jose due to injury issues that the club did not wish to aggravate.
 These injuries persisted throughout the year and prevented him from taking part in the Gold Cup and in Panama's September World Cup qualifiers as well.

 Cummings said in February 2018 that he hoped to make a successful comeback from his injuries and perform well for San Jose, for which he did not appear in 2017, and translate a strong club appearance into call-ups for Panama's March friendlies and eventual 2018 FIFA World Cup appearance, the first in national history.
 He was called up to the squad for friendlies against Denmark and Switzerland on 22 and 27 March, respectively, alongside San Jose teammate Aníbal Godoy.

-In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Panama's preliminary 35-man squad for the 2018 World Cup in Russia.
+He was named in the final 23-man squad, and made a sole appearance in a defeat to Tunisia on June 28, Panama's final match at the tournament.